wp-plugins/my-content-management/readme.txt

 Translations are always welcome!
 The translation files are included in the download.

+* Spanish (Tom Cloud) [1.1.2]

 == Changelog ==

+= 1.2.0 =

+* Released 4/2/2012
+* Added title as an option for widgets.
+* Added 'cache' attribute to shortcodes.
+* Added support for showing lists incorporating multiple post types.
+* Added editor for post type settings.
+* Added ability to add new custom post type.
+* Added save notices.
+* Added support for two custom attributes in template tags: "before" and "after".
+* Added Spanish translation.
+* Bug fix: issue with archive shortcode using term name instead of slug.
+* Bug fix: default value for My Content display mode was an invalid value.

 = 1.1.2 =

+* Released 2/23/2012
 * Made arguments for mcm_content_filter more generic for broader use.
 * Fixed bug where Glossary Filters threw error if Glossary extension was enabled without the Glossary post type.
 * Fixed missing arguments in Custom Post List widget